Lanred-Dev/extro/README.md

 # extro

-A 2D game engine written in Python, using pyray (Raylib) for rendering.
+A 2D game engine written in Python that uses Pyray (Raylib) as its backend.

 ---